Frequently Asked Questions

 Can service dogs help people with ADHD?

-Are emotional support animals protected?
+Are emotional support animals protected under the Americans with Disabilities Act?

-Benefits of emotional support animals
+What are the Benefits of emotional support animals?

 Can emotional support dogs fly?